On the first Sunday of October, five people and a red lobster plushie are sitting at the back of a bustling Irish pub in Melbourne.

 In response, her group has organised protests outside these far-right events.
 “We’re against oppression and injustice.
 We want to show they won’t have an easy run.”

 Demanuele notes their engagement with the local community.
-During the Milo event for example, members of the commission flats nearby — including Sudanese migrants — joined in with four hundred other protesters.
+During the Milo event in Flemington in Melbourne’s inner north, members of the commission flats nearby — including Sudanese migrants — joined in with four hundred other protesters.
 “It was great to see them fight back.”

 These protests have had an economic impact on the organisers.
 Axiomatic was charged with, and refused to pay for, a $68,000 security bill by the Victorian police for the additional police needed to handle protestors during the Lauren Southern and Stefan Molyneux event.
 Milo was similarly charged $50,000.

-A spokesperson for Axiomatic said the the protestors negatively affected their businesses, as some potential attendees “stayed away for fear of violent leftist thugs,” explaining they expected slightly more attendees.
+A spokesperson for Axiomatic said the the protestors negatively affected their businesses, as some potential attendees “stayed away for fear of violent leftist thugs,” explaining the outfit had expected slightly more attendees.

 There has also been economic harm to the venues that hosted the alt-right.
 Amanda Blythman, venue manager for the Melbourne Pavilion, hosted Milo last year and, unintentionally, hundreds of protesters.
 “We underestimated the pure protest power of the left and right factions,” Blythman said.